HimesGroup/BMIN503_Final_Project/README.md

   1. SNPTEST_GWAS_output: A Directory containing GWAS Summary Statistics from SNPTEST for Chr1-22 for ADC10

-  2. Output_files: A Directory containing the Plots (QQ plot, ManhattanPlot)
+  2. README.md: A Readme file displaying the contents of the repository (This file)

   3. Final_project.Rmd: A R markdown file containing the code for this project.